TiesBos/EquiTrends/README.md

 The function returns an object of class `rmsEquivTest` containing

-- `placebo_coefficients`: A numeric vector of the estimated placebo coefficients.
+- `placebo_coefficients`: A numeric vector of the estimated placebo coefficients,
-- `rms_placebo_coefs`: The root mean squared value of the placebo coefficients.
+- `rms_placebo_coefs`: The root mean squared value of the placebo coefficients,
-- `significance_level`: The significance level of the test.
+- `significance_level`: The significance level of the test,
+- `base_period`: The base period used in the testing procedure,
-- `num_individuals`: The number of cross-sectional individuals in the data.
+- `num_individuals`: The number of cross-sectional individuals in the panel,
-- `num_periods`: The number of periods in the data.
+- `num_periods`: The number of periods in the panel,
-- `base_period`: The base period in the data.
+- `num_observations`: The total number of observations in the panel,
+- `is_panel_balanced`: A logical value indicating whether the panel data is balanced,
 - `equiv_threshold_specified`: A logical value indicating whether an equivalence threshold was specified.
 - If `is.null(equiv_threshold)`, then additionally: